lance13c/lance13c.github.io/_posts/blog/2016-09-02-BDayQuotes.md

 These quotes do 2 things.

 .1 : Act as a complement to your friend that they can remember forever.
 .1 : They can use these quotes to prove to others their loyalty, personality, reliability, etc..."

+Give them a try.
+I'm sure your friends will appreciate them.